KevinWorkman/intro-to-web-dev/week-06-for-loops/README.md

 - Words that aren't the 10 most common words

 There are ways to do some of this without for loops, but the goal of this project is to practice using for loops.
-When you're done, your code should contain at least 5 for loops, not counting the existing example.
+So when you're done, your code should contain at least 5 for loops, not counting the existing example.

 Modifying the CSS is optional, so make sure your JavaScript works first.